toledo-labs/toledo1/Readme.md

 Toledo1 is an LLM browser where the URL points to LLM inference, a direct chat line to any LLM on the public internet, private cloud, or local desktop running OpenAI compatible inference.
 A paradigm shift in web search, where users pay per query with confidentiality.
-Its real-time capability to chain multiple models on context using presets makes it a [manual compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/), a truth finder.
+Its real-time capability to chain multiple models on context using presets makes it a [manual compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/), a truth machine.

 ### Get your free 30 day license key at [toledo1.com](https://toledo1.com)
 #### [See what sets Toledo1 apart from the other web LLM apps](https://toledo1.com/wp-content/uploads/2024/07/toledo1_demo_5.mp4)